Universal approximation theorem: Setup

 Artificial neural networks are combinations of multiple simple mathematical functions that implement more complicated functions from (typically) real-valued vectors to real-valued vectors.
 The spaces of multivariate functions that can be implemented by a network are determined by the structure of the network, the set of simple functions, and its multiplicative parameters.
 A great deal of theoretical work has gone into characterizing these function spaces.

 Most universal approximation theorems are in one of two classes.
 The first quantifies the approximation capabilities of neural networks with an arbitrary number of artificial neurons ("arbitrary width" case) and the second focuses on the case with an arbitrary number of hidden layers, each containing a limited number of artificial neurons ("arbitrary depth" case).
 In addition to these two classes, there are also universal approximation theorems for neural networks with bounded number of hidden layers and a limited number of neurons in each layer ("bounded depth and bounded width" case).

 History

 Arbitrary width

+The first results concerned the arbitrary width case.

+In March 1988, George Cybenko gave a rigorous mathematical proof of the approximation properties of sigmoidal networks.